trevor-e/Interview-Swift/README.md

 ```
 Using this, if you ever need to calculate the sum of some range `i` to `j`, it becomes `prefixSum(j) - prefixSum(i)`.
 Eg:
 the sum of 1-3 would be

+## Sliding Window
+Allows you to efficiently compute a solution over a range of values, that might otherwise require a nested for-loop.
+Eg: finding the maximum sum of k consecutive elements in an array you can add/remove elements to the window.

+Hints: if the problem mentions "consecutive" or the input array is sorted.